ROOAD: RELLIS Off-road Odometry Analysis Dataset: Benchmarks, Evaluation Metrics and Experiments

 The OpenVINS Evaluation toolkit includes integration of the trajectory estimation performance metrics Absolute Trajectory Error (ATE) and Relative Pose Error (RPE)\cite{Geneva2020ICRA,Zhang18iros}.
 The ATE simply measures the error between the given ground truth trajectory \(x_{k,i}\) and the estimated trajectory \(\hat{x}_{k,i}^+\) after the best alignment transformation has been performed for \(K\) pose measurements over \(N\) runs (exhibited in Fig.~\ref{fig:trajectoryerrortopdownupdown}).

 ATE is a helpful metric when comparing the performance of one algorithm to another, but it is missing key insights of how the trajectory estimate is behaving for different measurement periods and traversal lengths.
-RPE compares the relative poses between the estimate and the ground truth to compare how the trajectory diverges over different segments of lengths \(D=[d_1,d_2,...,d_i]\) of the estimated trajectory.
-The relative pose error for \(D_i\) segments is the magnitude of the error between the ground truth pose evolution \(\Tilde{x}_{k,i}\) and the estimated pose evolution \(\hat{\Tilde{x}}_{k,i}\) over length \(d_i\).
+RPE measures how the estimation diverges from the groundtruth over trajectory segments with lengths \(D=[d_1,d_2,...,d_i]\).
+The relative pose error for \(D_i\) number of segments corresponding to length \(d_i\) is the average magnitude of the error between the groundtruth pose evolution \(\Tilde{x}_{k,i}\) and the estimated pose evolution \(\hat{\Tilde{x}}_{k,i}\), where the evolution measures the relative change in pose over length \(d_i\) for the \(i\)-th segment.

 Using the ATE and RPE metrics, OpenVINS shows higher stability and consistency in our off-road scenario, but VINS-Fusion out-performs OpenVINS in certain segments.
 The Table~\ref{tbl:datasetrpe} shows the RPE performance of OpenVINS and VINS-Fusion side-by-side.
 VINS-Fusion has lower translational RPE in rt4 gravel and both up-down datasets and OpenVINS has lower orientation RPE in those datasets.
 OpenVINS out-performs VINS-Fusion on all other datasets.
 Particularly, the rim datasets demonstrate a challenging scenario for the algorithms, and VINS-Fusion demonstrates large estimation divergences.
-Over 24 meter segments, OpenVINS has minimum orientation and translation RPE of 2.7\textdegree~and 1.8m, respectively, while VINS-Fusion achieves 3.1\textdegree~and 1.6m, respectively.
+Over 24 meter segments, OpenVINS has minimum orientation and translation RPE of 2.7\textdegree~and 1.8 m, respectively, while VINS-Fusion achieves 3.1\textdegree~and 1.6 m, respectively.
 OpenVINS demonstrates 3.1-9.4x higher orientation and 9.1-37x higher position RPE and VINS-Fusion achieves (on non-diverging runs) 2-7.5x higher orientation and 11-30x higher position RPE than their corresponding segment length runs on the EuRoC dataset\cite{Geneva2020ICRA}.
 Fig.~\ref{fig:translationerror} exhibits the ATE for in the x, y, and z directions over the trajectories' length for OpenVINS and VINS-Fusion across the evening (rt4) datasets, and Fig.~\ref{fig:trajectoryerrortopdownupdown} shows the error between the aligned trajectories for the morning (rt5) datasets.